 Examples of energy technology

-The following are one of many prominent energy technology examples:
+The following are some of the many prominent energy technology examples:

 All representatives of transportation technology owe their existence to energy technology.
 Even if they do not use energy directly, e.g., infrastructure, energy was used to create them.
 Because there are far too many examples, we’ll delve into the modern technology that’s considered the future.